mnorberg-dev/mnorberg-dev.github.io/content/posts/ai-gateway.md

 **Understanding the `predict()` Function**

-At first glance, this looks similar to our earlier custom Python model — but there are three key differences:
+At first glance, this looks similar to our earlier custom Python model, but there are three key differences:

 1. **Inheritance**: our class now inherits from `ResponsesAgent` instead of `PythonModel`.